There comes a time where we all need to hit ‘refresh’ on the work front.

 Construction, whether it’s of the commercial or residential variety, is Australia’s third largest industry and offers varied roles such as builder, construction manager or trade contractor.

-If you’re looking to build a new career in this industry, a course such as a Certificate IV in Building and Construction (Building) (CPC40110) can help you establish yourself in this field.
+If you’re looking to build a new career in this industry, a Building and Construction course can help you establish yourself.

 If you’re a people person who loves checking out property sites just for fun and counts real estate reality TV shows as the ideal binge-watching experience, a career in real estate could suit you to a tee.